Strain and external fields

 and extent

-control the location, width and extent of the bump.
-For
+control the location, width and

-is set to \((1.0, 0.0)\), the bump will become one-dimensional which
+is set to \((1.0, 0.0)\),

-varies along \(x\)-direction while remains constant along \(y\)-direction. scale
+the distribution will become one-dimensional which varies along \(x\)-direction while remains constant

-specifies the scaling factors for in-plane and out-of-plane displacements.
+for in-plane and out-of-plane displacements.
 The make_deform

-function returns another function as the modifier, which updates the orbital positions in place
+function returns another function as the

-according to the following expression:
+modifier, which updates the orbital positions in place according to the following expression:

 where \(\mathbf{r}_i\) is the position of \(i\)-th orbital, \(\Delta_i\) is the displacement, \(s\) is the scaling factor, \(\parallel\) and \(\perp\) are the in-plane and out-of-plane components.
-The location, width and extent of the bump are denoted as \(\mathbf{c}_0\), \(\sigma\) and \(\eta\), respectively.
+The location, width and extent of the Gaussian bump are denoted as \(\mathbf{c}_0\), \(\sigma\) and \(\eta\), respectively.

 In addition to the orbital position modifier, we also need to update hopping integrals